ret2eax/snowaudit/README.md

 Further, it's **important** to note that the specific configurations and best practices may vary depending on the requirements and policies of an organisation.

 **snowaudit** is currently in testing and will be released in the next coming weeks.
-Feel free to star or watch this project for updates.
+Feel free to star or watch this project for further updates.

 ## Usage